 The Company considers all highly liquid investments with maturities of three months or less to be cash equivalents.
 The Company had cash and cash equivalents of $5,953,925 and $52,964 as of August 31, 2018 and May 31, 2018, respectively.

 Allowance for Doubtful Accounts

 The Company generates the majority of its revenues and corresponding accounts receivable from the sale of cannabis, and cannabis related products.
 The Company evaluates the collectability of its accounts receivable considering a combination of factors.
 In circumstances where it is aware of a specific customer’s inability to meet its financial obligations to it, the Company records a specific reserve for bad debts against amounts due in order to reduce the net recognized receivable to the amount it reasonably believe will be collected.
 For all other customers, the Company recognizes reserves for bad debts based on past write-off experience and the length of time the receivables are past due.
-The Company had $5,992 and $0 of bad debt expense during the three months ended August 31, 2020 and 2019, respectively.
+The Company had no bad debts expense during the three months ended August 31, 2018 and 2017.

 Inventories are stated at the lower of cost or market.
-Cost is determined using a perpetual inventory system whereby costs are determined by acquisition costs of individual items included in inventory.
+Cost is determined on a standard cost basis that approximates the first-in, first-out (FIFO) method.
 Market is determined based on net realizable value.
 Appropriate consideration is given to obsolescence, excessive levels, deterioration, and other factors in evaluating net realizable values.
-Our cannabis products consist of prepackaged purchased goods ready for resale, along with produced edibles and extracts developed under our production license.
+Our cannabis products consists of prepackaged purchased goods ready for resale, and cannabis flower grown in-house under our cultivation license, along with produced edibles and extracts developed under our production license.

 Property, Plant and Equipment

 Property and equipment is recorded at the lower of cost or estimated net recoverable amount, and is depreciated using the straight-line method over the estimated useful lives.
 Computer equipment is being depreciated over a three-year period.

 Concentrations of Credit Risk